-Fabulously Fun Story Writing Prompts and Ideas for Students— Creative writing is important for kids because it allows them to express their imaginations—but it also teaches discipline and a measure of control.
+Story Writing Prompts list of fabulously fun ideas for your writers.
+Creative writing is important for kids because it allows them to express their imaginations—but it also teaches discipline and a measure of control.
 Though kids might think that anything goes when they write fictional stories, they’ll quickly learn that it’s also important to keep order within the story.

 For a story to be believable, kids have to make their thoughts clear and describe things in detail.
 Stories can be fantastic and full of events that are impossible in real life, but there also needs to be a logical flow and consistent rules for the world of the story.
 When kids write stories, they get to express their ideas and thoughts in new and spontaneous ways.

 With these 55 new story writing prompts, kids will have the chance to write exciting new stories and to consider the importance of storytelling.
 The first section of prompts gives students a starting point for their stories, offering familiar situations that can truly go in any direction the student’s mind wants to take.